-Geographic variation in healthcare utilization and medical practice in acute myocardial infarction
+Geographical variation in healthcare utilisation and medical practice in acute myocardial infarction

 In Norway, approximately 13,000 heart attacks are treated annually across 53 hospitals.
-There are gender differences in the incidence of heart attacks.
-Almost two-thirds of the patients are men.
-The median age at acute heart attack is 69 years for men and 78 years for women.
+There are gender differences in the incidence of heart attacks, with nearly two-thirds of patients being men.
+The median age for acute heart attacks is 69 years for men and 78 years for women.
 Age-adjusted incidence rates vary geographically and are highest in the northernmost counties.
-Age-adjusted survival after 30 days is 94% following hospitalization for acute heart attack, but many patients experience significant impairment in mental and physical function and reduced health after the attack.
-Therefore, good quality of care before admission, during the hospital stay, and after discharge is important.
+Age-adjusted survival after 30 days is 94% following hospital admission for acute heart attacks, but many patients experience significant impairment in mental and physical function and reduced health after the event.
+Therefore, good quality of care before admission, during the hospital stay, and after discharge is crucial.

 About the Project

-Internationally, many studies have been conducted on variation in practice and use of
+Internationally, many studies have been conducted on variations in practice and the use of

-Some variation in the quality of treatment offered at different hospitals is reported.
-For some indicators, the quality of treatment provided to patients residing in the various health trusts' catchment areas has also been examined, thus assessing whether the health trusts' "duty of care" is upheld.
+Some variation in the quality of treatment offered at different hospitals has been reported.
+For some of the indicators, the quality of treatment provided to patients residing in the various health trusts' catchment areas has also been examined, thereby assessing whether the health trusts' "duty of care" is being upheld.
 A number of national quality indicators have been introduced, as well as several management indicators for measuring unjustified variation in myocardial infarction.
 In this project, we will delve deeper into the causes of geographical variation in acute treatment and rehabilitation.
-We will investigate the justification and consequences of varying health service use, medical practice, and treatment quality.
+We will investigate the justification and consequences of varying health service usage, medical practice, and treatment quality.

-The main purpose of this PhD project is to generate knowledge about the extent of and possible explanations for geographical and other unjustified variation in health service use and medical practice in the treatment of acute myocardial infarction in Norway.
-This includes studying which factors at the patient level, family level, and municipal and health trust level may contribute to explaining any geographical variations.
-Additionally, we will examine whether geographical variation in the acute phase is associated with geographical variation in the use of health care and welfare services later in the process.
+The main aim of this PhD project is to generate knowledge about the extent of and possible explanations for geographical and other unjustified variations in health service usage and medical practice in the treatment of acute myocardial infarction in Norway.
+This includes studying which factors at the patient level, family level, and municipal and health trust level may help explain any geographical variations.
+Additionally, we will examine whether geographical variation in the acute phase is associated with geographical variation in the use of health and welfare services later in the course of treatment.

-The project seeks to illuminate the following topics:
+The project seeks to illuminate the following themes:

 Project Research Questions

-- Geographical variation in revascularization within the recommended time for STEMI – extent and explanations
+- Geographical variation in revascularisation within the recommended time for STEMI – extent and explanations

 - Geographical variation in follow-up after acute myocardial infarction – extent and explanations